 Abstract

-The need to remain competitive in a fickle, ever growing market, forces the automotive companies to internally quantify the costs and benefits coming from new production criteria and/or technologies and to quickly design their practical introduction.
-This leads to a continuous evaluation, rationalization, re-arrangement and re-engineering of the design and production processes: process modeling and analysis techniques can provide the necessary support to these activities.
-In this area, Ferrari promoted a pilot project focused on the design of a meaningful automobile component.
-First, a functional model of the component design process, AS it IS currently performed, has been produced by means of iterated interviews of the Ferrari design experts.
-The model, composed of a structured set of IDEF0 diagrams and associated glossary and textual annotations, immediately revealed its effectiveness on documenting the process, thus providing a consistent base for the following analysis and improvement phases.
-A set of possible enhancements has been individuated and, step by step, designed so that the model of a new design process, as it has TO BE performed in the future, has been produced.
-Finally, in order to put this new process into practice, a comparative analysis of the two models has been conducted and a set of organizational issues have been highlighted and submitted to the Ferrari management.
+The need to remain competitive in a fickle, ever-growing market forces automotive companies to internally quantify the costs and benefits of new production criteria and/or technologies, and to quickly design their practical introduction.
+This leads to continuous evaluation, rationalization, rearrangement, and re-engineering of the design and production processes; process modeling and analysis techniques can provide the necessary support for these activities.
+In this area, Ferrari launched a pilot project to design a meaningful automobile component.
+First, a functional model of the component design process, as it is currently performed, has been developed through iterated interviews with Ferrari design experts.
+The model, composed of a structured set of IDEF0 diagrams, an associated glossary, and textual annotations, immediately demonstrated its effectiveness in documenting the process, thereby providing a consistent basis for subsequent analysis and improvement phases.
+A set of possible enhancements has been identified and, step by step, designed so that the model of a new design process, as it is TO BE performed in the future, has been produced.
+Finally, to put this new process into practice, a comparative analysis of the two models has been conducted, and a set of organizational issues has been highlighted and submitted to Ferrari management.

 Introduction

 Companies from the automotive industry are facing an increasingly competitive market.
-Even a company working in the top range market such as Ferrari S.p.A., has to internally quantify the costs and benefits coming from new production criteria and strategic technologies and, when they can provide real advantages, quickly design their practical introduction.
-This implies a continuous evaluation, rationalization, re-arrangement and re-engineering of the design and production processes: process modeling and analysis techniques can provide the necessary support to these activities.
-In this area, Ferrari S.p.A. and the University of Parma jointly promoted a pilot project aimed at experimenting the use of consolidated process modeling and analysis methodologies in an industrial problem.
+Even a company operating in the top-end market, such as Ferrari S.p.A., has to internally quantify the costs and benefits arising from new production criteria and strategic technologies and, when they can provide real advantages, quickly design their practical introduction.
+This implies continuous evaluation, rationalization, rearrangement, and re-engineering of the design and production processes; process modeling and analysis techniques can provide the necessary support for these activities.
+In this area, Ferrari S.p.A. and the University of Parma jointly promoted a pilot project to experiment with the use of established process modeling and analysis methodologies in an industrial context.

-The Ferrari technical management was looking for something able to provide a complete and precise map of the activities, resources, data and control flows involved in the design and production processes of the vehicle.
-The project involved designers, production engineers and managers from Ferrari and analysts from the University of Parma, and allowed to evaluate:
+The Ferrari technical management was looking for a solution that could provide a complete, precise map of the activities, resources, data, and control flows involved in the vehicle’s design and production processes.
+The project involved designers, production engineers, and managers from Ferrari and analysts from the University of Parma, and allowed them to evaluate:

 - the time and the resources required to produce a reliable and trustworthy model of an industrial problem and to analyze it;

-- the level of collaboration that can be obtained from designers and production engineers, usually uninterested or without time to invest in this kind of activities.
+- The level of collaboration that can be obtained from designers and production engineers is usually uninterested or unwilling to invest time in these kinds of activities.

-In order to perform the modeling and analysis activities, the choice of an appropriate methodology was required.
-On the base of the previous experiences gained at the University of Parma, the IDEF0 methodology was chosen because it had proven to be effective, it includes a graphical language generally appreciated by people involved in the process modeling and analysis activities and it is supported by a considerable number of commercial software tools.
+To perform the modeling and analysis activities, an appropriate methodology was required.
+Based on previous experience at the University of Parma, the IDEF0 methodology was chosen because it has proven effective, uses a graphical language widely accepted by those involved in process modeling and analysis, and is supported by a large number of commercial software tools.

-The first step of the project consisted in the choice of the study case among the components of a typical Ferrari sport car.
+The first step of the project consisted of selecting the case study from the components of a typical Ferrari sports car.

-The following criteria were used for the choice of the study case:
+The following criteria were used for the choice of the case study:

-- It shall be a component designed within the company and produced directly by Ferrari or under the company direct control; this allows a straight and simple interaction with designers, production engineers and other experts involved in the design and production processes.
+- It shall be a component designed within the company and produced directly by Ferrari, or under the company’s direct control; this allows a direct, simple interaction with designers, production engineers, and other experts involved in the design and production processes.

-- It shall be a component critical enough to receive from and to impose to the others vehicle components heterogeneous constraints, such as dimensional and positional constraints, characteristics, etc.; this allows to model and analyze the interdependencies between the component and the vehicle design processes.
+- It shall be a component critical enough to impose heterogeneous constraints on the other vehicle components, such as dimensional and positional constraints, characteristics, etc.; this allows for modeling and analyzing the interdependencies between the component and the vehicle design processes.

-- Its design process shall receive partially or fully defined constraints from the surrounding parts, at different stages; this ensures that the selected component is representative also from the “concurrent engineering” point of view.
+- Its design process shall receive partially or fully defined constraints from the surrounding parts at different stages; this ensures that the selected component is also representative from the “concurrent engineering” perspective.

-After a short examination, the Ferrari design staff suggested to focus on the design and production processes of the fuel tank.
-As in any other vehicle, the fuel tank is designed to hold the petrol for the engine; in a typical Ferrari configuration, it is placed within the motor space and behind the passengers compartment.
+After a brief examination, the Ferrari design staff suggested focusing on the fuel tank’s design and production processes.
+As in any other vehicle, the fuel tank is designed to hold petrol for the engine; in a typical Ferrari configuration, it is located in the engine compartment, behind the passenger compartment.

-The tank design is subject to many functional and mechanical constraints and must satisfy a number of specifications.
-In particular, in the recent years, the adoption of stricter international regulations and the need for extra space in the cockpit, forced the company to rethink this part and its design process.
+The tank design is subject to numerous functional and mechanical constraints and must meet several specifications.
+In particular, in recent years, the adoption of stricter international regulations and the need for extra space in the cockpit have forced the company to rethink this part and its design process.

 The main constraints for the fuel tank, as described by the Ferrari design staff, are:

-- It shall hold enough petrol to ensure 300350 Km of economy to the vehicle.
+- It shall hold enough petrol to ensure 300350 Km of economy for the vehicle.

-- It shall fit in the motor space, according to all the functional, structural and dimensional requirements.
+- It shall fit within the motor space and meet all functional, structural, and dimensional requirements.

-- It shall be easily accessible in order to reduce the vehicle maintenance costs.
+- It shall be easily accessible to reduce vehicle maintenance costs.

-- It shall adopt some kind of protection from the thermal radiency of the engine in order to ensure that the fuel temperature is always lower than 60°-70° C.
+- It shall adopt a form of protection against the engine’s thermal radiation to ensure the fuel temperature remains below 60°-70° C.

-- It shall satisfy the fuel evaporation limits, as defined by national laws and regulations.
+- It shall comply with the fuel evaporation limits defined by national laws and regulations.

-- It shall support strong accelerations and decelerations, typical of a sport car, without compromising the functions of the evaporation and fuel transport subsystems.
+- It shall support strong accelerations and decelerations, typical of a sports car, without compromising the functions of the evaporation and fuel transport subsystems.

-- It shall ensure safety in crash conditions and, in particular, it shall be protected from lateral collisions.
+- It shall ensure safety in crash conditions and, in particular, be protected against lateral collisions.

-- It shall be produced with a technology convenient for the small series, as usual for this category of vehicles.
+- It shall be produced using a technology suitable for small series, as is customary for this category of vehicles.

 The following fuel tank specifications were extracted from the technical sheets of the latest Ferrari model:

-- Shape: one big tank behind the cockpit placed in central position or two lateral tanks with some external protection.
+- Shape: one big tank behind the cockpit, placed in a central position, or two lateral tanks with some external protection.

 - Capacity: 120 liters.